roobert/roobert.github.io/_posts/2017-08-10-Kubernetes-Manifest-Templating-with-ERB-and-Hiera.md

 draft: true
 ---

+## Problem

-At my current workplace each team has a dev(n)-stage(n)-production(n) type deployment workflow.
+At my current job each team has a dev(n)-stage(n)-production(n) type deployment workflow.
 Application deployments are kept in git repositories and deployed by our [continuous delivery](https://en.wikipedia.org/wiki/Continuous_delivery) tooling.

 It's unusual for there to be major differences between applications deployed to each of these different contexts, usually it's just a matter of tuning resource limits or when testing, deploying a different version of the deployment.

-Our project matrix looks like this:
+The project matrix looks like this:

 <div style="text-align:center">
 <img src="https://dust.cx/project-matrix.png" alt="project matrix">